octaos/php-integration/index.md

 ```
 The above example can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/firstdeliver/" target="_blank">example/firstdeliver</a> folder.

-6.2.3 On using WebPay::deliverOrder with order rows
+#### 6.2.3 On using WebPay::deliverOrder with order rows
 WebPay::deliverOrder may be used to partially deliver, amend or credit an order, by specifying order rows using the DeliverOrderBuilder addOrderRow() method.
 We recommend using WebPayAdmin::deliverOrderRows to partially deliver an order and WebPayAdmin::creditOrderRows to credit an order.

-6.2.3.1 Partial delivery using WebPay::deliverOrder
+##### 6.2.3.1 Partial delivery using WebPay::deliverOrder
 When using WebPay::deliverOrder to partially deliver an order, care must be taken that the order rows to deliver precisely match the order row specification used in the original WebPay::createOrder request.
 Unless all order rows in the deliverOrder request exactly match rows in the original createOrder request, unmatched order rows in the original order will be cancelled.
-See also x.x.2 Amending an order.
+See also 6.2.3.2 below.

 If on the other hand all deliver order rows match with original order rows, then the original order rows matched by the deliver order rows will be invoiced, with the invoice id being returned in the DeliverOrderResponse.
 The remaining original order rows will remain undelivered and may be delivered in a subsequent deliverOrder request.